tuagenchea38045/nynrepo/README.md

-The rise of proto-industrialization in Europe during the 18th century laid the groundwork for the Industrial Revolution, with innovations in textile production, metallurgy, and agricultural technology.
+The Industrial Revolution led to the rise of factory-based production, the mechanization of agriculture, and the growth of urban populations, transforming social and economic structures worldwide.